Development of the telephone systems in the Cockermouth area

 This appears to be the sum total of all the telephones in the Cockermouth area, so Mrs Ede, the telephone operator would probably not have had a busy time connecting calls.

-Originally there was a small telephone exchange run by the National Telephone Company at 82 Main Street where Harrison's butchers is now, and later at 94 Main Street, which was a takeaway on the corner of Bridge Street and is at present undergoing renovation, but as the system grew, and was bought out in 1912 by the Government in the form of the General Post Office, a larger exchange was opened upstairs above the then Post Office on Station Street.
-This was just up Station Street from the Cumberland Building Society in the building which is now a bookmakers.
+Originally there was a small telephone exchange run by the National Telephone Company at 82 Main Street where Harrison's butchers is now, and later at 94 Main Street, which was a takeaway on the corner of Bridge Street and is now residential letting, but as the system grew, and was bought out in 1912 by the Government in the form of the General Post Office, a larger exchange was opened upstairs above the then Post Office on Station Street.
+This was just up Station Street from the Cumberland Building Society in the building which is now a charity shop.

-There was a call office a couple of doors up from the bookmakers door, which was where the charity shop is now.
+There was a call office a couple of doors up from the charity shop.

 Until the Post Office moved in the 1980s, and the building was refurbished, there was a small mirror angled outside an upstairs window which allowed the telephonists to see who was entering or leaving the call office.